Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems

-Note that as before, if the query is safe, the algorithm will produce one single query plan.
-Further note that, if all relations are deterministic, then the single minimal query plan consists of one multi-join between all relations followed by a single projection: $\projdd{\vec x} \joind{}{R(\vec x_i), \ldots, R(\vec x_m)}$.
+Note that as before, if the query is safe, then the algorithm produces one single query plan.
+Furthermore, if all relations are deterministic, then the returned query plan consists of one multi-join between all relations followed by a single projection: $\projpd{\vec x} \joinp{}{R(\vec x_i), \ldots, R(\vec x_m)}$.
 The translation into SQL is thus one single standard deterministic SQL query and the query optimizer is unconstrained to determine the optimal join order between the relations.
-Therefore, \emph{\autoref{alg:DetAlgorithm} conservatively extends deterministic SQL queries to probabilistic SQL queries} in that fully deterministic queries are evaluated exactly in the same way.
+Therefore, \emph{our algorithm conservatively extends deterministic SQL queries to probabilistic SQL queries} in that fully deterministic queries are evaluated exactly as deterministic SQL.